 SSL Decryption Exclusion

 modes, you increase security but you also block communication with

 If the technical reason for excluding a site from decryption

-is an incomplete certificate chain, the next-generation firewall
+is an incomplete certificate chain, you can use the information

 You may choose not to decrypt traffic for reasons such as regulations